 Is the Blue Lagoon open in December?
 You'll be happy to hear that it's a yes!
 But it's still as popular as ever, so if you can't book tickets to the Blue Lagoon, consider hitting out one of the best swimming pools in Reykjavik.
 You can also experience a soothing bath adventure by booking a ticket to Hvammsvik Hot Springs.

-Within the Greater Reykjavik Area, you can find the incredible Sky Lagoon, with its beautiful infinity pool which overlooks the ocean.
+Within the Greater Reykjavik Area, you can find the incredible Sky Lagoon, with its beautiful infinity pool that overlooks the ocean.
 A bit outside the capital area, you can also enjoy a soak in the Hvammsvik Hot Springs.

 While in North Iceland, be sure to book admission for Myvatn Nature Baths, which offers an unmissable geothermal spa experience located in an amazing natural setting.

-A nice soak in warm geothermal water after your winter adventures is sure to be a soothing outing—and rather exciting if a snowstorm rages while you're kicking back in hot water.
+A nice soak in warm geothermal water after your winter adventures is sure to be a soothing outing, and rather exciting if a snowstorm rages while you're kicking back in hot water.

 - Check out the Blue Lagoon vs. Sky Lagoon: Which One Should You Visit?